指圧と護身の秘術を語る

-Shiatsu to Goshin no Hijutsu
+Shiatsu to Goshin no Hijutsu o Kataru

-Secret Art of Shiatsu and Self-Defense
+Discussing the Secrets of Shiatsu and Self-Defense

 First Ever English Translation of the Table of Contents

-by Billy Ristuccia (Draft Version 2.0)
+by Billy Ristuccia (Version 2.0)

 • Chapter 1 – is dedicated to explaining the principles of Koho Shiatsu.

 • Chapter 2 – details how the principles of Koho Shiatsu are deeply linked with self-defense applications of the Jujutsu techniques of Hakko-ryu.
-Okuyama Sensei taught that a single finger can be used to heal a person or it can also be used to harm an attacker.
+Okuyama Sensei taught that a single finger can be used to heal a person, or it can also be used to harm an attacker.

 • Chapter 3 – is dedicated to various public lectures Okuyama Sensei gave.